 Databases sell you hundreds or even thousands of email addresses that probably belong to people who are not part of your target customer segments – so they are useless.
 What to do?

-We give you not one but 42 answers!
+We give you not one but over 80 answers!

 Even with social media marketing becoming the norm these days, email and newsletter signups remain dependable sources of new customers.
 Conversion rates from email marketing depend very directly upon ‘open rate,’ the number of receivers who click to open your email/newsletter.